scikit-hep/scikit-hep.github.io/pages/developers/pytest.md

 * Refactor and cleanup your code with confidence,
 * Evaluate the effect of additions and changes.

-Python used to have three major choices for tests; but now [PyTest][] is used almost exclusively.
-Testing is never an install requirement, so there's no harm in using PyTest.
+Python used to have three major choices for tests; but now [pytest][] is used almost exclusively.
+Testing is never an install requirement, so there's no harm in using pytest.
 The goals of writing good tests are:

 * Simplicity: the easer / nicer your tests are to write, the more you will write.
 * Coverage: using as many inputs as possible increases the chances of finding something that breaks.